 So how do you get experience before you begin?
 Luckily there are tons of resources at your disposal.
 The web is awash with free forex courses—blogs, vlogs, webinars, forex academies, podcasts, and more.
 Use any resources you can.
 The next step is signing up for a demo account with any major forex broker.
 Build up your experience trading fake money until you figure out a strategy that you can successfully execute in the real world.

 And of course there’s the other catch-22 that ensnares so many would-be traders—it takes money to make money.
 Most forex traders make their money by taking advantage of small price swings.
-To make a living off of small victories, you need quite a bit of capital.
+To make a living off of small victories, you need quite a bit of capital and access to forex ai trading bot.
 That’s true even if you factor in margin, which is essentially a loan from your broker that allows you to take positions up to 50 times larger than what you have in your account.

 There’s not an easy way around this requirement, but many forex brokers have no minimum initial deposit.
 That means you can start small—trading only money you can afford to lose—and slowly work your way up.